DesertCow/Surf-Deck/README.md

   ## [Contributing](#table-of-contents)

   We will not accept contribution from third-parties at this time.
-Thank you.
+  Thank you for your interest though.

   ## [Tests](#table-of-contents)